blaketorres2000/blaketorres2000/README.md

 *Anticipated graduation*: Spring 2025

 **Certificate in Web Development** | December 2023
-- Designed visually appealing and effective websites.
+-	Design visually appealing  and effective websites
-- Developed programs across various domains.
+-	Write programs to accomplish tasks in a variety of domains

 **Certificate in Web and Computer Programming** | July 2024
-- Developed foundational programming skills in Python, JavaScript, C#, HTML, and CSS.
+-	Develop foundational programming skills using languages such as Python, JavaScript, C#, HTML and CSS.
-- Applied modern web development frameworks in front-end development.
+-	Apply modern web development frameworks in front-end development.

 **Lamar State College - Orange** | Orange, TX
 **Business Management** | 2002 - 2008